murdercode/laravel-shortcode-plus/README.md

 With Laravel Shortcode+ we have the ability to turn a standard shortcode into a dynamic asset that can update over time (new HTML standards, cookie consent, AMP versions, and more)!

+**Warning: this is a very opinionated package and it's not intended to be multi-purpose.**

 ## How it Works